 Happy National Autism Awareness Month!

-And to celebrate, here is a book that shows a great example of what goes on in the mind of a different brain.
+To celebrate, here is a book that shows a great example of what goes on in the mind of a different brain.

 For anyone who knows someone on the autism spectrum

-When his father heads from California to Virginia for further medical treatment, Charlie reluctantly travels cross-country with his boy-crazy sister, unruly brothers and a mysterious new family friend.
-Along the way he decides that if he can spot all the birds that he and his father had been hoping to see someday, then maybe, just maybe, everything might turn out okay.
+When his father heads from California to Virginia for further medical treatment, Charlie reluctantly travels cross-country with his boy-crazy sister, unruly brothers, and a mysterious new family friend.
+Along the way, he decides that if he can spot all the birds that he and his father had been hoping to see someday, then maybe, just maybe, everything might turn out okay.

 My favorite bird is the Potoo, see picture below: